aryan-at-ul/imgraph/docs/index.md

 ```

-### The graph will be saved in the PyG Data format or pickle format.
+ The graph will be saved in the PyG Data format or pickle format.

-### To install pytorch geometric dependencies, please follow the instructions here: [PyG installation](https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html) or use the following code snippet:
+ To install pytorch geometric dependencies, please follow the instructions here: [PyG installation](https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html) or use the following code snippet:

-### To install full dependeciens install using setup.py with full-dependencies flag (its slow, but will install all dependencies)

 ```